 Describing the impacts of both debt and damage due to climate change in developing countries as “double injustice”, he said that there are big calls for debt relief and cancellation.

-Countries in the global south are experiencing ever more intense and frequent climate disasters, which then have to borrow money from international financial institutions, he said.
+Countries in the global south are experiencing ever more intense and frequent climate disasters, following which they then have to borrow money from international financial institutions, he said.

 Money from the World Bank and the International Monetary Fund (IMF), the major shareholders of which are rich countries, is then being used to rebuild after a climate disaster, he said.